Trapping in martial arts

 Reply in the comments and share your experience:

-- In light of the above, how would you define (in your own words) trapping?
+- How would you define (in your own words) trapping?

 Author: Master Kongling